Fever (Kylie Minogue album): Artwork and release

 Minogue's close friend and stylist William Baker, collaborated with graphic designer Tony Hung to create the artwork's concept of electro-minimalism.
 On the cover, which was photographed by Vincent Peters and inspired by the cover of Grace Jones' Island Life (1985), Minogue is seen "bound by a microphone cord, literally tied to her craft" and dressed in white leotard designed by Fee Doran, under the label of Mrs Jones, and shoes made by Manolo Blahnik.
 In her 2012 fashion retrospective book Kylie / Fashion, Minogue commented on the album's theme, saying: "The whole campaign was so strong, sure, ice cool.
 Willie's [William's] styling was incredible and [Peters'] photography made for a second amazing album cover with him."
 A new cover was issued for the US version of the album and features a close-up of Minogue biting on a bracelet.
 The US version cover also served as one of two CD single covers for second single of the album, "In Your Eyes".

 Fever was released by Parlophone on 1 October 2001, in Australia, the United Kingdom, and other European countries.
-In the United States, the album was released by Capitol Records on 26 February 2002, and was Minogue's first album to be released in the country since her second studio album Enjoy Yourself (1989).
+In the United States, the album was released by Capitol Records on 26 February 2002, and was Minogue's first album to be released in the country since her second studio album Enjoy Yourself (1989), but that project failed to chart there.
 Thus, Minogue was reintroduced to the US after nearly 13 years of inactivity in the region.
 A special edition of the album, containing a previously unreleased track entitled "Whenever You Feel Like It", was released on 19 November 2002.